 PECOS, N.M.
 (KRQE) – The Santa Fe National Forest reports that the Rincon Fire started in the Sangre de Cristo Mountains in the Pecos/Las Vegas District of the Pecos Wilderness on Friday, June 11, 2021, around noon.
-At this time, structures are not threatened.
-Officials say that air and ground resources are responding to the area.

 - Start Date: June 11, 2021

 - Location: Pecos Wilderness, Pecos/Las Vegas Ranger District, Santa Fe National Forest, approximately 2 miles east of Hamilton Mesa and 6 air miles northwest of the village of Upper Rociada.

 - Containment: 100%

 - Structures at Risk: The Pecos Wilderness resource itself and two government-owned cabins, including the historic Beatty’s Cabin.

 - Total Personnel: 148

 - Area Vegetation: Spruce/fir at 11,000 feet elevation.
 Significant insect infestation has killed a lot of trees in the area, which is likely to raise the intensity of the fire and generate significant smoke.

 - Ownership(s): N/A